sayantangkhan/sayantankhan.io/content/pages/CV.md

 - *Constructing complex structures on surfaces via the Beltrami equation*

 ### Mentorship
+- *MathDRP@UM* (Fall 2022): Mentored an undergraduate student in a directed reading of Willian Fulton's 'Algebraic Curves'.
 - *Lab of Geometry at Michigan* (Winter 2021): Mentored a group of undergraduate students who implemented the Lelièvre-Weiss convexity test in Sage for squared-tiled surfaces in H(2).
 - *University of Michigan REU* (Summer 2020): Graduate student mentor for the REU hosted by Alex Wright in the summer of 2020.
 - *QR study group leader* (Summer 2021): Led the real analysis study group to help incoming grad students prepare for the qualifying review.